irresponsibleai/irresponsibleai.github.io/slides-icml26.md

 - The number of .h1[professors who transitioned from academia to industry] has increased .h1[8x] since 2006 .cite[(Morrisett et al., 2019)].
 - .h1[Joint faculty appointments] between universities and the industry have also increased.

-.conclusion[These trends are having consequences in terms of department culture shift, research directions, conflicts of interest and the quality of the mentorship students receive.]
+.conclusion[These trends have consequences in terms of department culture shift, research directions, conflicts of interest and the quality of the mentorship students receive.]

 ---